Child Support Guidelines in New York State

 Our Long Island family lawyers are available to provide you with in-depth information in the event that you have questions regarding child support guidelines.
 In addition, we can provide you with professional legal representation in the event that you are attempting to settle an issue of child support with your ex-spouse, so that your chances of a successful resolution are considerably increased.

 At Wisselman & Associates, we pride ourselves on the experience, integrity, and ingenuity that we possess that allows us to provide high-quality service to our clients.
 We have been representing individuals in all manner of family law and divorce cases for decades, and our goal in each case is to do what is necessary to help every client reach their objectives.
-Contact our firm for assistance or information in regards to a child custody matter, and we will work closely with you in order to possibly facilitate a resolution that serves the needs of you and your family.
+Contact our firm in Great Neck for assistance or information in regards to a child custody matter, and we will work closely with you in order to possibly facilitate a resolution that serves the needs of you and your family.